pip-services/pip-services-docs/content/en/net/rpc/services/about_operations.md

 #### About
 Gets information from a service.
-Send JSON string with information about the service.
+Sends a JSON string with information about the service.

 > `public` Task AboutAsync(HttpRequest request, HttpResponse response, ClaimsPrincipal user)
-- **request**: HttpRequest - an HTTP request.
+- **request**: HttpRequest - HTTP request.
-- **response**: HttpResponse - an HTTP response.
+- **response**: HttpResponse - HTTP response.
 - **user**: ClaimsPrincipal - to identify current user.

 #### GetAboutOperation